olio-lio-lio/Habit-Tracker/README.md

 - Safari
 - Edge

-> localStorage is required for habit tracking
+localStorage is required for habit tracking.

 ---

 ## 📄 License

 MIT License — © 2025 olio-lio-lio
-Free to fork, modify, and use.
+Free to fork, modify, and share.